The God of Israel controls the future. Here’s what the God of Israel says:

 Here’s a series of four thought-provoking exposés about Jesus of Nazareth, born in the land of Israel as a Jew and predicted to return to Jerusalem to become King of a world-ruling government.

 Jesus the man Jesus the Jew Jesus the Creator Jesus the coming King

-Here’s some interesting snippets to get you thinking … For instance
+Here’s some interesting facts to get you thinking …

 Why is the Jewish nation, Israel, still in existence after 2500 years of severe persecution?

 Why was the design of Noah’s Ark close to modern naval practice in terms of stability, strength and comfort?

 What caused mankind’s lifespan to decrease exponentially from around 2300 BC?